 What are your sync modes?

-We currently support three syncing modes - one-time, incremental, and auto.
+We currently support two syncing modes - one-time, incremental, and auto.

-- Archive means that Onna will perform a full sync first and will continuously add any new files generated at the data source.
+- Auto-sync and archive: means that Onna will perform a full sync first and will continuously add any new files generated at the data source.
 The sync type does not delete files deleted from the data source